 What Are the Signs & Symptoms of Anemia?

-Some children with anemia don't have any symptoms.
-A child who does have symptoms might:
+Some people with anemia don't have any symptoms.
+Someone who does have symptoms might:

 - look pale